danielstewart914/react-portfolio/README.md

 I enjoy being creative and wanted to shout out my favorite parts of this project.

-* I made a Custom Logo using draw.io to use as a favicon.
-I then recreated it by using CSS styling to display the logo on my page.
+* I created a hand coded SVG for my personal logo based on an initial draft logo created I in draw.io to use as a favicon.
 * Created a simple command line tool for adding additional Projects to my portfolio simply by answering a few prompts from inquirer.

 ### Deployed Application